MintMCP

 Deployment Speed That Compounds

 Most MCP servers are STDIO-based and difficult to deploy.
 They require local installations, manual OAuth configuration, and significant infrastructure expertise.
-MintMCP eliminates this friction with one-click deployment that transforms any STDIO server into a hosted, OAuth-protected endpoint in minutes.
+MintMCP eliminates this friction with one-click deployment that transforms STDIO servers into hosted, OAuth-protected endpoints in minutes.

 This speed advantage compounds across organizations deploying dozens or hundreds of MCP servers.
-What takes weeks with traditional approaches happens in a single afternoon with MintMCP.
+What takes weeks with traditional approaches can happen much faster with MintMCP’s managed SaaS-first approach.

-MintMCP's Virtual MCP Architecture represents a differentiated approach to tool governance by exposing curated tool sets per team.
-Virtual MCPs expose only the minimum required tools per role, not entire MCP servers.
+MintMCP's Virtual MCP Bundles represent a differentiated approach to tool governance by exposing curated tool sets per team or use case.
+Virtual MCP Bundles expose only the minimum required tools per role, not entire MCP servers.

 Practical applications include: